University:

 Spring 2024 Semester Sydney

-CAPA: University of Sydney Direct Enroll Available Sessions
+University of Sydney - Direct Enroll Available Sessions

 About the Program

 Study abroad at one of Australia's top 5 research institutions.
 The University of Sydney (USYD) is one of Australia's leading research-intensive universities and is the oldest member of the prestigious Group of Eight.
-Select courses across a number of disciplines, including STEM, public health, social sciences, business, and liberal arts.
+While students are able to select courses across a wide range of disciplines, there are featured programs in Psychology, Environmental Studies, and Design Thinking.
 USYD is committed to diversity, inclusion, and education for all.
 The international population on campus is made up of students from more than 130 countries around the world.
 USYD is located in the Darlington area of Sydney, south of the central business district.

 Requirements